Atlanta is a city bursting with hidden gems, offbeat attractions, and experiences that go beyond the usual tourist spots.

 16. Lake Claire Community Land Trust

-This whimsical, community-driven space features sculptures, a fire pit, and even a friendly neighborhood emu!
 A true grassroots treasure, it offers a glimpse into Atlanta’s artistic and communal spirit while providing the perfect place to unwind.

 17. Constitution Lakes Park